ladiidie5/TechLabs-Project/analysis_data/README.md

 # Data analysis

-This module analyzes and predict health trends in quarantine periods and much earlier.
-It is divided by dataset analysis sections.
-Then there are some implementations with web scraping and using the most famous and used facebook API.
-Finally, we will work with data provided by the website of the virtual page that will track each comment.
+## Introduction
+The following section is dedicated to analyzing and predicting health trends in times of quarantine, more focused on the people who need it.
+The section is divided into two sections where, in the first section with dataset of https://www.data.gov/ you will see if there is a need to provide support to people who are in trouble at the moment so difficult.
+Then there is the implementation with web scraping and using the most famous and used api of facebook to collect user data and give an end result of their tastes.
+Finally it will show how it works with data provided by the social network Facebook, This will use the api and web scraping to obtain the categories of the page.

 ### DATA
-To begin with, we will look at some important data showing how much they affect mental health.
-This data is very important because we will see if this the importance of using an application to solve this problem.
+To start, I'll show you some important facts that show how many people are affected by health mental.
+This data is very important because we will see if this is the importance of the use of an application to solve this problem.

-### APPLICATION
-We have already seen the graphics and each one that means, how all this would apply for its best use.
-To see the step-by-step of how the data was obtained, you could see it in the mining_data_facebook section and the results are this were.

-This sample of data was chosen because you want to see how the person likes and how we can interact with them to have a better response to the use of the app.
-As can be seen in the graph.
-The tastes of this person are ........ and we can use this sample so that in the application there is only reference to these tastes.

-The following implementation is to validate if the statistics gave a result without error.
-This analysis is a script where a sample of 20 pages is collected that the person follows, after this we look at what type of category they are.
-At the end we compare the results we obtained with the used graph.

-If this result is as expected, we turn to the use of news and music to recommend this person's tastes and preferences.

-### PURPOSE
-in the end it is expected that the person will surround himself with less negative aspect that today the internet provides.
-To verify if the result was good, a survey was made on the website.

-# Data análisis

-## Introducción
-El siguiente apartado es dedicado a analizar y predecir tendencia sobre la salud en épocas de cuarentena, mas enfocado a las personas que lo necesitan.
-El apartado se divide en dos secciones donde, en la primera sección con dataset de https://www.data.gov/ se observara si es hay necesidad para suplir apoyo a personas que estén con problemas en estos momentos tan difíciles.
-Luego esta la implementación con web scraping y usando la mas famosa y usada api de facebook para recolectar datos del usuario y dar un resultado final de sus gustos.
-Por ultimo se mostrara como trabaja con datos proporcionado por la red social Facebook, En esta se utilizara la api y web scraping para obtener las categorías de la pagina.

-### DATOS
-para empezar, mostrare algunos datos importantes que muestran a cuantos afectan la salud mental.
-Estos datos son muy importantes porque miraremos si esta la importancia del uso de una aplicacion para resolver este problema.

 ![Image](https://github.com/ladiidie5/TechLabs-Project/blob/master/analysis_data/graphics/gob_invest.png)